fakuivan/bedrock-unz/README.md

 the compressed blocks, even when `paranoid_checks` is set.
 This does not look like it's what's causing the issue however.
 Maybe try a round conversion for a very minimalist word and analyze the blocks by hand?

+I was not able to detect any issues when running a compaction on a db created by bedrock.
+Given that ldb failed silently on me once we're going into defensive mode, try:

+* Grab a db, deleting all of its contents, and cloning to it
+* It might be the creation part that is causing issues. ldb has the `->Delete` method, maybe try that?
+* Cloning in reverse, will it give the same results?
+* Grab an empty db created by us, then a purged one created by bedrock and compare